infomark-org/infomark-docs/docs/content/guides/overview.md

 # find the id of a user
 ./infomark console user find your@email.com

-    1 YourFirstname YourLastname your@email.com
+    42 YourFirstname YourLastname your@email.com

 # add the user with id "1" to admins.
-./infomark console admin add 1
+./infomark console admin add 42
 ```

-In a production setup we recommend to use [NGINX](https://www.nginx.org/) as a proxy in front of InfoMark to increase security, performance and the ability to monitor and shape traffic connecting to InfoMark.
-See the Administrator Guide for different roles.
+When running InfoMark on a server in production, we recommend to use [NGINX](https://www.nginx.org/) or [Caddy](https://caddyserver.com/) as a reverse-proxy in front of InfoMark.

 # Design Choices